 AM: Warm up and fuel up

 Head to local favourite Bespoke Kitchen for a hearty brunch that’ll set you up for your afternoon on the slopes.
-Nestled up on the hill with stellar Queenstown views and an extensive menu offering delights like pavlova buckwheat pancakes and smoked mackerel croquettes, Bespoke Kitchen is big on vegan options too.
+Nestled up on the hill with stellar Queenstown views and a seasonal menu offering delights like trifle pancakes and smoked mackerel croquettes, Bespoke Kitchen is big on vegan options too.

 PM: Time to ski

-Coronet Peak has its legendary night skiing on Wednesdays and Fridays.
+Coronet Peak has its legendary night skiing on Wednesdays and Fridays, and select Saturday nights.
 Ski through sunset and into the night, before heading to the heated deck for mulled wine under the stars.